 Listing 5-1: A User struct definition

-To use a struct once we've defined it, we create an instance of that struct by specifying concrete values for each of the fields.
-Creating an instance is done by stating the name of the struct, then curly braces with key: value pairs inside it where the keys are the names of the fields and the values are the data we want to store in those fields.
-The fields don’t have to be specified in the same order in which the struct declared them.
+To use a struct after we’ve defined it, we create an instance of that struct by specifying concrete values for each of the fields.
+We create an instance by stating the name of the struct, and then add curly braces containing key: value pairs where the keys are the names of the fields and the values are the data we want to store in those fields.
+We don’t have to specify the fields in the same order in which we declared them in the struct.
 In other words, the struct definition is like a general template for the type, and instances fill in that template with particular data to create values of the type.
-For example, we can declare a particular user like this:
+For example, we can declare a particular user as shown in Listing 5-2:

 let user1 = User {